 There are few things that are more quintessentially Southwest Florida than the Fort Myers Beach Lions Club Shrimp Festival.
-For two days in March, locals and visitors visit Fort Myers Beach to enjoy the parade, meet the Shrimp Festival Queen, and participate in arts and crafts, the shrimp-eating contest and the iconic shrimp boil and dinner.
-Last year, 30,000 people came out to the Fort Myers Beach Shrimp Festival and parade and festival attendees consumed about 13,000 pounds of shrimp.
+For two days every March, locals and visitors visit Fort Myers Beach to enjoy the parade, meet the Shrimp Festival Queen, and participate in arts and crafts, the shrimp-eating contest and the iconic shrimp boil and dinner.
+Approximately 30,000 people come out to the Fort Myers Beach Shrimp Festival.
+Parade and festival attendees consume about 13,000 pounds of shrimp.
 This is the ultimate event for seafood lovers.

 Lions Club secretary, Shelby Stites, is in charge of the parade float and shrimp-eating contest.

 She says her favorite part of the event is the 10 a.m. parade on Saturday.